 No, the Developer proposes to undertake the project in four stages.
-Subject to obtaining all necessary planning approvals, the first stage will include Council's facilities.
-It's planned to commence in early 2018 and is due to be completed by late 2019 - early 2020.
+The first stage will include Council's facilities.
+It's planned to commence mid-2018 and is due to be completed by mid-2020.
 Subsequent stages will be undertaken by the Developer in accordance with the Developer's works program.

-A Development Application (DA) has been lodged by the Developer for both the Council works and the Developer works.
+A Development Application (DA) lodged by the Developer for both the Council works and the Developer works was conditionally approved in September 2017.